uiuc-conversational-ai-lab/multiwoz-helper/README.md

 ```console
 ❱❱❱ python evaluate.py -v=<version> -m=<mode> -b -s -r -d -i=<input_file.json> -o=<output_file.json>
 ```
 The default values for version and mode are 2.4 and test, respectively.
-The input_file must include generated responses and/or belief states.
+The <input_file.json> must include generated responses and/or belief states.
 For sample input files, refer to the [`predictions`](predictions) folder.